Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The compounded semaglutide offered through Hims comes from FDA-registered 503B facilities, ensuring pharmaceutical-grade quality.
 Their dosing protocols follow established clinical guidelines, starting at lower doses and gradually increasing based on tolerance and effectiveness.

 For patients specifically seeking tirzepatide, which has shown superior weight loss results in clinical trials compared to semaglutide, Push Health provides better access through its network of physicians.
-Hims has not yet added tirzepatide to their standard offerings, though this may change as the medication becomes more widely available.
+Hims hasn't yet added tirzepatide to their standard offerings, though this may change as the medication becomes more widely available.

 The quality and accessibility of medical oversight differs substantially between these platforms, reflecting their distinct operational models.
 Push Health's marketplace approach provides transparency in physician credentials but less standardization in care protocols.

 Push Health displays detailed physician profiles including medical school, residency training, board certifications, and patient reviews.
 You can specifically choose providers who specialize in obesity medicine, endocrinology, or metabolic health.
-This transparency allows you to select physicians whose expertise aligns with your specific needs and preferences.
+This transparency allows you to select physicians whose expertise matches your specific needs and preferences.

-However, the quality of ongoing care varies by individual physician.
-Some providers offer comprehensive follow-up protocols with regular check-ins, while others provide minimal ongoing support after the initial prescription.
+But the quality of ongoing care varies by individual physician.
+Some providers offer thorough follow-up protocols with regular check-ins, while others provide minimal ongoing support after the initial prescription.
 You'll need to clarify follow-up expectations and costs during your initial consultation.

 Hims employs licensed healthcare providers who follow standardized protocols for weight management consultations and follow-up care.
 While you don't choose your specific provider, all clinicians receive training in their weight management protocols and use evidence-based guidelines for prescribing and monitoring.